Culture and menstruation: Shinto

 In Japan, the religion of Shinto did and still does play a part in their society.
 The Kami, the spirits they worshiped, would not grant wishes to those who had traces of blood, dirt, or death on them.
 While menstruation is not entirely blood, the ancient Japanese did not know that.
 As a result, women who were menstruating were not allowed to visit any of the Kami shrines for the duration of their menstrual period.
 Even today, women are not allowed to enter Shinto shrines and temples during menstruation, and in some instances, women are completely banned from climbing the tops of sacred mountains due to their 'impurity'.
 Furthermore, the tradition is kept somewhat alive in the belief that the shedding of the endometrial lining is a kind of death.
 The tradition relates to the thought that any death in the family brings impurity and those experiencing this must wait a certain amount of time before being able to return to shrines and other holy areas.
+Women are also not allowed to enter the professional sumo wrestling ring (dohyō), a tradition stemming from Shinto and Buddhist beliefs that women are "impure" because of menstrual blood.